 The only exception to this is if you’re dealing with professional ramifications of the breakup.
 For example, you may find yourself unable to supervise or be supervised by your ex – or your ex might be causing problems on the job.
 Then, you need to talk to someone who can help you through this (a Human Resources officer might be your best bet, depending on the size and structure of your company).

 6. Believe in yourself

 A relationship breakup – whether it was dating a coworker for six months or leaving a marriage that lasted 25 years – can fill you with insecurity, self-doubt, and fear.
 You may feel like this was your last chance for happiness because you don’t meet people, other than at work.
 All your relationships are work-based and you don’t have time outside your job to meet or date people.
 Maybe that’s why you started dating your coworker: you felt you had no options.

 This is a limiting belief.
 It is not true that this was your last chance, no matter how old you are or how often you meet new people.
 What you focus on grows.
 If you focus on your pain, heartache, and trepidation about the future then you will set yourself up for professional and personal failure.

 Instead, decide what you want to create in your life and where you want to go.
 Focus on who you are becoming and how you will get there.

-It’s time to start looking forward.
-Your office romance is over, you dated a coworker and the relationship didn’t work out…now you need to focus on how to start over after a breakup.
-Read Dealing With Depression After a Breakup if you find yourself emotionally depeleted.
+Is it time to start looking forward?
+If your office romance is over, you dated a coworker and the relationship didn’t work out, are you ready to start focusing on how to start over after a breakup?